farathorr/dukebook-social-media/README.md

 The target audience of this application is everyone with access to the internet.
 The project has no stakeholders (yet) as it is a school project.

+Start the backend by running `npm run all`.
+Start the frontend by running `npm start`.

 ## Links
 * Project layout ([Figma](https://www.figma.com/file/GWLAgetNmOWJUHO7GknHpy/Low-fidelity-prototype?type=design&node-id=20%3A69&mode=design&t=0xm4ZNxp9culfnMv-1))
 * User stories and tickets ([Trello](https://trello.com/b/kJxeYvfT/web-dev-group-9))